China detains students, labor activists in deepening crackdown

 Police have previously detained some students for a few hours before releasing them, but some of those who have been picked up have not been released, the source added, declining to be named due to the sensitivity of the situation.

-A Beida student Zhan Zhenzhen, for example, has been missing since late December, after the school said he had been expelled for taking part in “unapproved” events, the source said.
+A Beida student Zhan Zhenzhen, for example, has been missing since early January, after the school said he had been expelled for taking part in “unapproved” events, the source said.

+(This story has been refiled to fix month of detention to January in last paragraph)

 Reporting by Christian Shepherd; Editing by Nick Macfie